pogJames/temperature-sensor-system/README.md

 ### Parity Bit
 **Purpose**: error detection<br>
-It's a **single extra bit** added to each byte of data<br>
+- It's a **single extra bit** added to each byte of data
-It helps the receiver know if the byte got corrupted during transmission<br>
+- It helps the receiver know if the byte got corrupted during transmission
 > like a **checksum or “spell check”** in your message — it tells the receiver

 **Even Parity (E)**: the total number of `1`s in the binary message + parity bit = even